jenkinsci/docker/README.md

 Bats can be easily installed with `brew install bats` on OS X

+# Debugging

+In order to debug the master, use the `-e DEBUG=true -p 5005:5005` when starting the container.
+Jenkins will be suspended on the startup in such case, and then it will be possible to attach a debugger from IDE to it.

 # Questions?

 Jump on irc.freenode.net and the #jenkins room.
 Ask!